KenEucker/seXpress/README.md

 - X (Configurable)
 - YOURS

-It's easy to use, all inclusive, configurable by using JSON failes, and it's yours to use for whatever you want.
+It's easy to use, all inclusive, configurable by using JSON files, and it's yours to use for whatever you want.

 ## Getting started